April 1, 1865 - During the U.S.

 April 3, 1948 -

-the European Recovery Program, better known as the Marshall Plan, to
+the European Recovery Program, better known as the Marshall Plan, intended to

-stop the spread of Communism and restore the economic life of European
+stop the spread of Communism and restore the economies of European

 countries devastated by World War II.
 Over four years, the program distributed